undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Why this place

-Sheep's Head is the smallest of the three Atlantic peninsulas at the south-west tip of Ireland, sitting between Bantry Bay to the north and Dunmanus Bay to the south, with the Beara peninsula above it and the Mizen peninsula below.
-It is approximately 25 km long and 5 km wide at its widest.
-The Irish name is Rinn Mhuintir Bháire — the headland of the people of Bháire, an ancient regional sept-name.
-At the western tip stands a small lighthouse on a low cliff; the peninsula has fewer than 1,000 permanent residents across its three villages of Durrus, Ahakista and Kilcrohane.
+Fewer than 1,000 people live on Sheep's Head, spread between the villages of Durrus, Ahakista and Kilcrohane.
+It is the smallest of the three Atlantic peninsulas at the south-west tip of Ireland, with Bantry Bay to the north, Dunmanus Bay to the south, the Beara peninsula above it and the Mizen below.
+The whole finger of land is approximately 25 km long and 5 km wide at its widest, and a small lighthouse stands on a low cliff at the western tip.
+The Irish name is Rinn Mhuintir Bháire, the headland of the people of Bháire, an ancient regional sept-name.

 When to go

-April through October is the official walking season — most of the Sheep's Head Way is unsuitable in winter due to mud, rain and short daylight, and the local community advice is explicit that the trail is "straightforward and can be walked during any time between April and October".
-May, June and September are the optimum months — the trail is dry, the light is at its sharpest, and the villages are open.
-July and August are the busiest months for the long-distance section-walking trade and accommodation in the three villages books out.
-Winter (November-March) is genuinely off-season — accommodation closes, the trail conditions deteriorate, and the peninsula's pubs run shortened hours.
-The Sheep's Head Way is at its photographic best in late May when the gorse and the wildflowers are in bloom along the cliff sections.
+The official walking season runs April through October.
+Most of the Sheep's Head Way is unsuitable in winter; mud and rain close it down and the daylight is short.
+The local community advice is explicit: the trail is "straightforward and can be walked during any time between April and October".
+The optimum windows are May–June and September, with the trail dry and the light at its sharpest, and the villages open.
+Accommodation in the three villages books out in July and August, the peak of the section-walking trade.
+From November to March the peninsula more or less shuts: accommodation closes and the pubs run shortened hours, while trail conditions deteriorate.
+For photographs, come in late May, when the gorse and the wildflowers are in bloom along the cliff sections.

 How to get there

-By public transport: train from Dublin Heuston to Cork (Iarnród Éireann; 2h 30m); Bus Éireann route 236 from Cork to Bantry (1h 45m, hourly Mon-Sat, fewer Sundays).
-From Bantry, the peninsula is roughly 10 km west — Local Link West Cork operates the rural feeder service to Durrus, Ahakista and Kilcrohane (limited daily service; verify timetable).
-Many walkers reach the trailhead by booking a taxi from Bantry to their starting point and arranging pick-up at the end of each stage.
-For a serious section-walking trip, a hire car based in Bantry is the practical option for moving overnight bags between guesthouses, though the trail is designed to be walkable without one if you stay in one village and use the looped sub-walks.
-The Cork-Schull-Goleen bus 252 covers the southern coast for trip extensions; Cork Airport is the closest airport.
+By public transport: train from Dublin Heuston to Cork (Iarnród Éireann; 2h 30m), then Bus Éireann route 236 from Cork to Bantry (1h 45m, hourly Mon-Sat, fewer Sundays).
+From Bantry the peninsula is roughly 10 km west.
+Local Link West Cork operates the rural feeder service to the three villages (limited daily service; verify timetable), and many walkers simply book a taxi from Bantry to their starting point and arrange pick-up at the end of each stage.
+For a serious section-walking trip, a hire car based in Bantry earns its keep moving overnight bags between guesthouses, though the trail is designed to be walkable without one if you stay in one village and use the looped sub-walks.
+The Cork-Schull-Goleen bus 252 covers the southern coast for trip extensions.
+Cork Airport is the closest airport.

 Nearest station